mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

     def _set_pk(self) -> float:
         """
-        Sets pk, the proportion of samples that are of the positive class.
+        Sets pk, the prop samples that are the positive class.
-        Assumes samples is a list of ints, where 1 is the positive class and 0 is the negative class.
+        Assumes samples are an array of ints, where 1 is the positive class and 0 is the negative class.
         """
         return np.mean(self.df[self.target_col].values)